seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 ![image](../media/files25.png)

-28. Open the windows explorer in the virtual machine and double click on contosofiles, you can see the text file named welcome.txt created on fileshares  contosofiles in azure portal.
+28. Open the **File explorer** in the virtual machine and double click on contosofiles, you can see the text file created on fileshares named **contosofiles** in azure portal.

 ### Clean up resources